arnel-arnaldo/React-Complete-Guide/README.md

    - there's another error that doesn't display messages but output is wrong: **logic error**
    - you can use your browser **Dev Tools (F12)** to see if there's any warning that might implicitly be related to the logic error.
 4. Working with Breakpoints
-   - on your <ins>Dev Tools > Sources<ins>, locate the file you want to debug.
+   - on your <ins>Dev Tools > Sources</ins>, locate the file you want to debug.
 Then you can click on the line number where you wish to have the breakpoint.
 The execution will pause on the breakpoint and then you can execute each line step-by-step from there.
 From there, you can check the values of variable.
 5. Using the React DevTools
    - add the **React Developer Tools** to your browser.